Creativity takes courage

 I am a creative magpie, an ideas machine and a complete wuss!

-Or I need to listen to Matisse, and accept that creativity takes courage.
+I know I need to listen to Matisse; I need to accept that creativity takes courage.
 Courage to start.
 Courage to learn.
 Courage to do.
 Courage to share.
 Courage to fail.
 And Courage to succeed.

 This is not a one time deal either.
-It'll always take courage - true creative freedom is when you know this, and be creative anyway.
+It will always take courage - true creative freedom is when you know this, and be creative anyway.

 So, I've started blogging again, started writing again and started being all arty-farty again too.